How Fault and Negligence Are Determined in a Car Accident Claim

 Scenario 2: Driver Caused a Rear-End Collision

 When a motor vehicle hits another from behind, it’s often due to following too closely or distracted driving.
 Rear-end collisions can cause severe consequences because the front driver often does not see the impact coming until it’s too late to avoid it.
-Generally speaking, a driver who strikes another vehicle from behind is usually at fault.
+Generally, a driver who strikes another vehicle from behind is usually at fault.
 However, there may be exceptions to this general rule.

-What if More than One Driver is At Fault for a Car Accident?
+What if More than One Driver Is At Fault for a Car Accident?

 Determining fault in a car accident can become more complicated when several parties contribute to the accident.
 If you were partially responsible for your auto accident, this might reduce the value of your case.
-However, state laws vary on the distribution of fault in car accidents, typically using one of the following methods:

-1. Contributory Fault
+1. Contributory negligence

 In some states, if a party contributed to the accident at all, they cannot recover for their damages from the other party.
-This is known as “contributory fault” or “contributory negligence.”
-However, contributory fault is becoming less and less popular, and most states have phased it out.
-Instead, most states use a “comparative fault” model.
+This is “contributory fault” or “contributory negligence.”

-2. Comparative Fault
+Comparative Fault

 How Do You Gather Evidence of Fault After a Car Accident?